What are Tables?

 Filters give the user tools to further refine which records the table will show.
 You can add filters as options for the user to add or as a menu.

-This will then display an "add filters" link above the table:
+This will display as an "add filters" link above the table:

-The table will update as soon as a filter is added.
-Multiple filters can be added as needed.
+The table will update as soon as a filter is added and multiple filters can be added as needed.
 You can also set here if the available fields to filter are limited to the table columns or all of the object fields.

 Enabling a filter menu will present links above the table the user can click that will filter the records based on the rules you create:

 The user can then click on the menu links to automatically filter the records:

 Knack Tip: If rules were added to the table's Data Source, those rules will be combined with any filters that are added.

 The Options section provides additional settings for your table.

 Pagination determines how many records will show at one time.
 If the total number of records exceeds the number set here, then links will be added to the table to navigate to additional pages, displaying more records.
 The Options section contains four features that you can enable to customize your Table view:

 - Set how many records (10, 25, 50, or 100) to view at a time